State Space Agency of Ukraine: Launch vehicles

 Ukraine continues further development and modernization of launch vehicles that were created during the Soviet period, primarily the Cyclone and the Zenith.
 There also was an attempt to redesign a former intercontinental ballistic missile as the Dnepr rocket.
 Almost all its launch vehicles are heavily dependent on Russian components.

-During 1991–2007, a total of 97 launches of Ukrainian LV were conducted, including, but not limited to launches on the Sea Launch mobile launch pad.
+Between 1991 and 2007, a total of 97 launches of Ukrainian LV were conducted, including, but not limited to launches on the Sea Launch mobile launch pad.
 In 2006 Ukrainian launch vehicles accounted for 12% of all launches into space in the world.
+Ukrainian companies Yuzhnoye Design Office and Yuzhmash have engineered and produced seven types of launch vehicles.